barelysomethin/CS--ROADMAP/README.md

 - Familiarize yourself with the process of publishing your app on the Google Play Store.

-**STARTING WEB-DEV WITH THE JAVASCRIPT** to be continued....
+**STARTING WEB-DEV WITH THE JAVASCRIPT** the first and probably the best resource that comes to my mind when someone talks <br>
+web-dev is the **ODIN PROJECT**

+to be continued....